opencog/external-tools/impression/README.md

 ## TODO

   - dynamic updating of atoms
-  - ecann dynamic drawing of updates
+  - try with live chatbot instance

   - hook in to openpsi
+  - refactor factories out of app.js
+  - general refactoring....